Reviewed by the Linklay editorial team · Updated May 2026 · 5 min read

 Is Linktree free for nonprofits?

 Linktree’s free plan works for nonprofits but locks the Donations block behind paid tiers and charges a 1.5–9% fee on each contribution.
-Linklay’s free plan supports unlimited donation links with no per-transaction cut.
+Linklay supports unlimited donation links to external fundraising platforms.

 What is the best link-in-bio tool for charities?

-For nonprofits, the best tool is whichever passes 100% of donations through.
-Linklay Pro charges 0% on tips at $9.99/mo; Givebutter and Donorbox handle larger fundraising campaigns but lack a full bio-page.
+For nonprofits, the best tool is whichever cleanly routes donors to trusted fundraising pages.
+Linklay does not process creator payments or take a cut of creator sales; Givebutter and Donorbox handle larger fundraising campaigns but lack a full bio-page.

 People also ask